 Finding the Perfect Suit

 Gentlemen, as we closely approach arguably the most prestigious thoroughbred horse race of the year, we are presented an opportunity for fun and fashion to collide.
 There is no doubt the ladies will bring their A-game, and it is about time we give them a run for their money.
-As a professional clothier, it is my job to ensure my clients are suited for any occasion—whether it is closing deals in the board room, a romantic night out with their significant other, or witnessing the premier horse racing event of the year, the Breeders’ Cup.
+As a professional clothier, it is my job to ensure my clients are suited for any occasion—whether it is closing deals in the board room, a romantic night out with their significant other, or witnessing Chicago’s premier horse racing event of the year, the Arlington Million.

 Here are a few keys for looking your best at the Championships: